swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/members_join.md

 Our training events are typically offered using the Zoom videoconferencing platform.

-Before the event, the Workshop Administrator will be in touch with the host site to set a test run of the Zoom videoconferencing set up.
+Before the event, the Workshop Administration Team will be in touch with the host site to set a test run of the Zoom videoconferencing set up.
 For the test run, the host should:

 * be in the same room as the event itself
 * use the same equipment (computer, projector, speakers, microphone) as the event itself